Loading...

 When it comes to all things food, the terms ‘nutritionist’ and ‘dietitian’ are often used interchangeably.
 But what is the difference between the two, and more importantly, which option should you choose?

 In the US, a nutritionist refers to an individual who can offer nutritional advice.
-Whereas a dietitian is an expert in the field of dietetics which specifically looks at the effects of diet on health and medical conditions.
+On the other hand, a dietitian is an expert in the field of dietetics which specifically looks at the effects of diet on health and medical conditions.
 To certify as a registered dietitian in the US, it’s necessary to obtain a bachelor’s degree, complete supervised experience, and pass a national exam.

 How much does a Nutritionist Cost?